-Thank you for your interest in presenting your research relating to the care of the foot and ankle at the APMA 2021 Annual Scientific Meeting (The National).
-The meeting will be held July 29–August 1 at the Gaylord Rockies Resort & Convention Center in Denver.
+Thank you for your interest in presenting your research relating to the care of the foot and ankle at the APMA 2022 Annual Scientific Meeting (The National).
+The meeting will be held July 28–31 at the Marriot Orlando World Center in Orlando.

 Abstracts will be read in a “blind” fashion.
 Authors' names and institutions of origin will not be identified.

 Graders are podiatric physicians.
 Each abstract is reviewed and graded by at least three graders, and the final grade is determined by averaging the graders’ ratings.